JohnTerragnoli/ECE281_Lab4/README.md

   	end process;
 ```

-Next, the logic for the Jmp Registar was made.
+Next, the logic for the address selector was made.
 This was done inside a process that was sensitive to the AddrSel, MARHi, MARLo, and PC(from the PC registar) signals.
+It basically creates a multiplexer with two choices.
+Either the address or the PC can be sent to the address signal, and this is decided by the AddrSel signal, a one bit signal.
 The logic for this can be seen below:

 ```VHDL